-Registration for the 40th annual Statesman Capitol 10,000 is currently open and with EventDog.com online registration platform.
+Registration for the 40th annual Statesman Capitol 10,000 is currently open on the EventDog.com online registration platform.
 This year’s race shirt will be adorned with forty armadillos to commemorate forty-years of running in Austin.
 Dash the ‘dillo originally designed by Statesman editorial cartoonists Ben Sargent for first race shirt in 1978, takes on a modern look this year with the help from ShakeWell Creative.
 The 2017 race starts at 8:00 a.m. on Sunday, April 23, 2017.
 Stay informed by following us on Facebook and Twitter.
 We look forward to seeing you at the race.

 Returning this year $1 of every registration will go directly to our beneficiary Austin Parks Foundation.
 When participants make additional donations, the Statesman will match the total up $10,000.

 Your Registration Includes